 The Romantic Road Travel Guide

-Easy to follow, with brown signs posted in several languages, the Romantic Road is an ideal route for seeing fairytale castles and quintessentially German towns, but is so popular that many of the best sites tend to be overrun with tourists in the peak summer months (June to August).
+Easy to follow, with brown signs posted in several languages, the Romantic Road is an ideal route for seeing fairy-tale castles and charming, quintessentially German towns.
+Travellers should note, however, that the route is so popular now that the best sites tend to be overrun with tourists in the peak summer months (June to August).
+Spring and autumn are good alternatives for those who prefer to skip the crowds.

 Pfaffenwinkel and Neuschwanstein are also key stops on the route, famous for their churches, castles, and pretty rolling countryside.